 - Edmondson Avenue (east) – There is an on-road bike lane (1.4 miles) along Edmondson Avenue connecting the #9 to the #8 Streetcar Path (a 0.4 mile trail near the Catonsville Junction Business district).
 Wide bike lanes are marked with signage and ground stencils along Edmondson Ave. to Rolling Road, where bike lanes end.
 Use caution in Catonsville Junction Business area from Rolling Road to the #8 Streetcar Path at Dutton Ave.
-Past Dutton Ave., unmarked lanes will take you to the Baltimore County/City line (2 miles) along this wide avenue to connect to the Gwynns Falls Trail.
-Be carefully around the Beltway interchange.
-Update: Baltimore County will be adding a bike lane to Edmondson Ave. from the #8 Streetcar Path to the city line in Fall 2012.
+Past Dutton Ave., marked bike lanes will take you to the Baltimore County/City line (2 miles) along this wide avenue to connect to the Gwynns Falls Trail.
+Be carefully around the Beltway interchange which is due for an upgrade in 2015.

 - Frederick Road (east) – Travel .5 miles to get to River Road and the Grist Mill trail .
 Travel 3.3 miles up a steep grade hill to the Village of Catonsville and visit dozens of restaurants and shops.
 The business district does not have bike lanes so use caution when traveling through this congested area.
 Lots of bike racks shaped like musical notes.